-A card celebrating the partnership with the Hull House Seed Library featuring Jane Addams, Gertrude Stein and W.E.B.
+A card designed by Melissa Potter and Maggie Puckett celebrating the partnership with the Hull House Seed Library featuring Jane Addams, Gertrude Stein and W.E.B.
 DuBois making handmade paper.
-Card printed on rye, abaca, and cotton sheets made and letterpress printed by Melissa Potter and Maggie Puckett.
-Rye supplied by Fresh Press.

-Seed embedded pins memorializing the women who worked in brothels at the location of the Papermaker's Garden back in the early 1900s.
+Seed embedded pins designed by Melissa Potter memorializing the women who worked in brothels at the location of the Papermaker's Garden back in the early 1900s.

 Craft Power: Tusheti Rugs

 Craft Power: Tusheti Rugs is a series of flax handmade paper laminated el wires, which illuminate when plugged in.
-They are part of a research project with artist and professor, Paul Catanese called Handmade Media.
+They are part of a research project by Melissa Potter and Paul Catanese called Handmade Media.
 Through this project, we are exploring the intersection of hand crafted media with handmade paper.
 I created these works inspired by the crafts symbol system in the Republic of Georgia, where it is understood some of the images may be derived from ancient Amazonian cults celebrating female power.
 They were featured in the San Antonio city-wide exhibition, Luminaria.